zackyancey/CritFail/README.md

 app.
 The web app can be accessed [here](http://apps.zackyancey.com/critfail).

+The business logic for Critfail is also available as a rust library on crates.io.
+See the docs for more info on using the library.

 ## Installation

 The desktop version of critfail is a single executable that can be